 My MSc project took one such agent, Alana created by Heriot-Watt’s Interaction Lab, and attempted to enable it to speak with multiple users at once.
 This was one improvement to the agent that builds on top of the brilliant work done on it previously and gave me insight into how difficult it is to improve such systems.

-The current PhD I’m studying at SOCIAL offered me the chance to continue this vein of research by working on other areas where current conversational agents fail.
+The current PhD I am studying, via the Social AI CDT, offered me the chance to continue this vein of research by working on other areas where current conversational agents fail.
 Specifically understanding conversational occurrences such as ‘uh’, ‘ah’, and laughter.
 I find conversational agents a particularly exciting area of research because of the future it promises.
 Imagine: a computer stops working for some unknowable reason – a common occurrence for even the most technically literate.
 Imagine also that you could ask it why and how to fix the issue, in plain English, without navigating a myriad of menus.
 That’s the dream of voice interaction.
 Of every user being able to interact with computers in the most natural way possible.

 Language Independent Conversation Modelling